crossplane/docs/content/v1.11/getting-started/provider-aws.md

 Kubernetes cluster.
 This shows Crossplane can communicate with AWS.
 * [Part 2]({{< ref "provider-aws-part-2" >}}) creates a
 _Composite Resource Definition_ (XRD), _Composite Resource_ (XR) and a _Claim_
-(XC) to show how to create and use custom APIs.
+(XRC) to show how to create and use custom APIs.
 * [Part 3]({{< ref "provider-aws-part-3" >}}) demonstrates how to patch
 _Compositions_ with values used in a _Claim_ and how to build a Crossplane _Package_ to make a Crossplane platform portable and reusable.